Teaching the Social Economics way of thinking:

 Thomas Nitsch’s "Masking and Unmasking Social Economics in the Curriculum: An Evolution" chronicles the introduction and development of what commenced as applied social economics under a more conventional designation and evolved via other guises as well on its home ground at Creighton University.
 Later it was unmasked as Current Issues in Social Economics and Political Economy at home, and subsequently traveled with Nitsch abroad to Richmond College.
 Back home, the same guise and several disguises were utilized over the course of five years during its process of maturation.
 As Nitsch himself became more inclined toward the social economics way of thinking and involved in its praxis outside the academic ghetto, that ideological modality and those off-campus experiences found their way into his other teaching assignments, including intermediate macroeconomics and public finance.
 It is those examples which really conform to the intent of the theme of the Ninth World Congress of Social Economics as bannered in the title of this collection.
 But, given the fertility of the home sod, Nitsch could not avoid bringing social economics, especially in its secular- and religious-normative selves, with its more praxis-oriented companion of political economy out into the open.
 True social economists, Nitsch asserts, need little more than a few "for instances" to exercise that way of thinking in the conventional economics curriculum.
 What has been exposited in his essay, it is hoped, will not only encourage others desirous of enriching that standard menu of courses but also incite and arm them as well to the introduction of a course unabashedly social economics in character.

-Contact the publisher, The Edwin Mellen Press, for information regarding ordering this book at Email Hidden.
+Contact the publisher, The Edwin Mellen Press, for information regarding ordering this book at Log into your account to view the email address..
 A 20% discount is available on credit card orders.